TERENCE A. CHECK

 Timothy M. opsitnick

-Timothy M. Opsitnick is the President of JURINNOV, LLC (“JURINNOV”).
-Opsitnick founded JURINNOV in 2000 and is at the forefront of practitioners addressing issues involved in the security and discovery of electronically stored information.
-His consulting practice focuses on electronic discovery, data privacy, cybersecurity, computer forensics, and cloud-based document management systems.
+Timothy M. Opsitnick is Executive Vice President and General Counsel of Technology Concepts & Design, Inc. (“TCDI”).
+Opsitnick is at the forefront of practitioners addressing issues involved in the security and discovery of electronically stored information.
+He has conducted numerous continuing legal education seminars regarding electronic discovery, cybersecurity, and other technology issues.
+In addition, he has served as a court-appointed Special Master and as an expert witness.
 His clients include United States and international law firms and companies.

 TCDI consults with corporations and law firms to provide litigation management software, electronic discovery, computer forensics, and cybersecurity services.
 TCDI is a recognized leader in technology for mass tort management, complex litigation and MDL litigation management.
 Opsitnick founded JURINNOV Ltd. (“JURINNOV”) in 2000.
 JURINNOV was acquired by TCDI in 2016, expanding their services to include data privacy, cybersecurity, and computer forensics.